donaldzou/hits-counter/README.md

+> [!TIP]
+> For users who doens't want to start counting at 0, please open a ticket to provide the count and your URL, and I will update it for you as soon as possible :)

 # Hits Counter

 Due to the recent close down of [hits.seeyoufarm.com](https://github.com/gjbae1212/hit-counter), I decided to recreate the same service. <br>Thanks <a href="https://github.com/gjbae1212">@gjbae1212</a> for the hardworking.